Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 How Does Radish Microgreen Nutrition Compare to Mature Vegetables?

-Research has shown that nearly all microgreens deliver in average four to six times the level of beneficial nutrients compared with the equivalent mature vegetable or greens.
+Research has shown that nearly all microgreens deliver on average, four to six times the level of beneficial nutrients compared with the equivalent mature vegetable or greens.

 Specific nutrient levels may vary significantly among different microgreen types.
 For example, daikon radish microgreens contain the highest levels of vitamin E among the microgreens.

-Daikon radishes aren't that popular with gardener's in North American.
+Daikon radishes aren’t that popular with gardeners in North America.
 However, daikon radishes are more commonly used as microgreens.

 Yes, some radish leaves can be eaten as baby leaf greens.
 These include the Sai Sai and Hong Vit radishes.